jirvingphd/jirvingphd.github.io/_posts/2019-03-17-harnessing_seaborn_subplots_for_eda.markdown

 ---

 Seaborn is known for making exploratory data analysis (EDA) easy and pleasing to the eye.
-Seaborn is built upon Matplotlib, however, the complexities of its synatx makes it harder to customize than its Matplotlib counterparts.
-In this post we shall be re-creating a version of a function I created for EDA called 'plot_hist_scat_sns', while explaning how to customize a Seaborn figure's subplots.
+Seaborn is built upon Matplotlib, however, the complexities of its syntax make it harder to customize than its Matplotlib counterparts.
+In this post, we shall be re-creating a version of a function I created for EDA called ‘plot_hist_scat_sns’ while explaining how to customize a Seaborn figure’s subplots.

 ```python
 plot_hist_scat_sns(df_final_data,'price')
 ```
 <img src="https://www.dropbox.com/s/x6f6bo662u8bxvm/sqft_living_dist_regr_plots.png?raw=1" width="800" height="400" />

 This function creates a figure for every numerical data column in a dataframe vs the target variable Price.
 The figure consists of 2 subplots, a seaborn distplot on the left, normalized based on the kernel density estimation, and a seaborn regplot on the right, with a regression line for the relationship between the current variable and the target variable.
 This is a fantastic shortcut for initial inspection of a dataset.

-In one clean 2-panel figure, you can simultaneously examine the distribution of each variable on the left, while examining the linear relationship between between each predictor variable and the target on the right.
+In one clean 2-panel figure, you can simultaneously examine the distribution of each variable on the left, while examining the linear relationship between each predictor variable and the target on the right.
 This is vital information to consider when contemplating if your dataset requires transformation before it can be used in a linear regression model.

 ## Check out the full code for plot_hist_scat_sns before we break it down into pieces below.